prob140/textbook/_chapters/Chapter_14/02_PGFs_in_NumPy.md

 ### A Function to Calculate the Distribution of $S_n$
 We will combine the steps above to create a function `dist_sum` that takes as its arguments the number of terms $n$ and the probabilities in the distribution of $X_1$, and returns the distribution of the sum of $n$ i.i.d. copies of $X_1$.

+Remember that $X_1$ must have a finite number of non-negative integer values.

 {:.input_area}